President of Hockey Operations/General Manager and Alternate Governor

 A graduate of Northeastern University in Boston, Poile was hockey team captain, leading scorer and most valuable player for two years, earning a place in the University's Hall of Fame.
 In June 2014, he received an honorary doctorate degree from American Sentinel University.

 Poile also serves as an alternate governor for the team and in December 2007, he added President of Hockey Operations to his title.
 For the past four seasons, Poile has donated to Operation Homefront (which provides emergency assistance and morale programs to our U.S. troops), USA Hockey and the Peterson for Parkinson’s Foundation for every Predators victory.

 He and his wife, Elizabeth, reside in Nashville.
-The Poiles have two children – daughter Lauren and son Brian – who serves as the Predators Director of Hockey Operations – and two granddaughters – Ellie and Charlotte.
+The Poiles have two children – daughter Lauren and son Brian – and two granddaughters – Ellie and Charlotte.

 Longest tenured general managers: